-Consistent with the scientist-practitioner model of professional training in educational psychology, students in the master's program in educational psychology are expected to integrate the theoretical and research offerings of the university with internship experiences.
-The purpose of the internship is to provide actual supervised experience in the professional role for which the student is preparing.
+Consistent with the scientist-practitioner model of professional training in educational psychology, you are expected to integrate the theoretical and research offerings of the university with internship experiences.
+The purpose of the internship is to provide actual supervised experience in the professional role for which you are preparing.
 The Learning and Performance Research Center provides unique opportunities to apply theoretical concepts and methodologies to specific practical projects in various educational settings.
-In that context, students are required to develop at least one paper for presentation at a national meeting (e.g., AEA, AERA, NCME, etc.) and/or publication in a journal.
+In that context, you are required to develop at least one paper for presentation at a national meeting (e.g., AEA, AERA, NCME, etc.) and/or publication in a journal.
 Scholarly writing can be an invigorating and at the same time, an arduous process that typically requires substantial mentoring.
-Students will work under the guidance of faculty members to develop ideas, conduct literature reviews, and perform research.
+You will work under the guidance of faculty members to develop ideas, conduct literature reviews, and perform research.
 The experience, however, offers the rewards and challenges inherent to having a proposal accepted for presentation or a manuscript published in a peer-reviewed journal.
-In addition, students will gain insight into the importance of having their work reviewed and published as a member of the educational psychology community.
+In addition, you will gain insight into the importance of having your work reviewed and published as a member of the educational psychology community.